This article will help you:

 Amplitude’s Funnel Analysis chart helps you understand how users are navigating defined paths ("funnels") within your product, and identify potential problem areas where users tend to drop off.

-This article will describe how the Metrics Module of the Funnel Analysis chart works, and how you should interpret the data it contains.
+This article will describe how the chart area of the Funnel Analysis chart works, and how you should interpret the data it contains.

 Analyzing your funnel analysis data takes place in the screen’s lower panel.